2003–04 All-Ireland Senior Club Hurling Championship

 The 2003–04 All-Ireland Senior Club Hurling Championship was the 34th staging of the All-Ireland Senior Club Hurling Championship, the Gaelic Athletic Association's premier inter-county hurling tournament for senior clubs.
 The championship ran from 18 October 2003 to 17 March 2004.

 The defending champion was Birr; however, the club was beaten by O'Loughlin Gaels in the Leinster final.
 Clonguish and Portumna made their championship debuts, while Roscommon's Athleague returned after a 25-year absence.

-The All-Ireland finall was played at Croke Park in Dublin on 17 March 2004, between Newtownshandrum of Cork and Dunloy of Antrim, in what was a first championship meeting between the teams.
+The All-Ireland final was played at Croke Park in Dublin on 17 March 2004, between Newtownshandrum of Cork and Dunloy of Antrim, in what was a first championship meeting between the teams.
 Newtownshandrum won the match by 0–17 to 1–06 to claim a first title.

 Newtownshandrum's Ben O'Connor was the championship's top scorer with 0–47.